Our Progress So Far

-Going into the Fall of 2020, Team Autocycle plans to turn its theoretical and simulated results into practice.
-Having acquired appropriate actuators to exert the necessary control torques on the prototype, the team will work to deploy firmware onto the fully instrumented device and perform experimental tests to reach a robust and effective stability control system.
+Going into the Fall of 2020, Team Autocycle began turning its theoretical and simulated results into practice.
+Having acquired appropriate actuators to exert the necessary control torques on the prototype, the team deployed and refined the stabilization firmware while also machining the required custom components to couple said actuators to the Autocycle prototype.

 Do Good Showcase

 In November of 2020 the team presented its findings so far to their peers, Gemstone faculty and staff, and the Do Good Institute of the University of Maryland.
 The presentation detailed the team's rationale for pursuing the project, its expected deliverables, the progress that has been made to achieving the team's goals, and how the project's outcome will Do Good.

 Beginning in the winter of 2021, the team began carrying out experiments to test the control laws meant to ensure the self-balancing of the bike.
 These experiments gave the team experience in data collection and procedure, while also revealing flaws in the hardware of the Autocycle prototype, including weakness in the tensioner, coupler, and other components.

 Zero Speed Stability System Design

 One of the issues revealed by initial testing was the need for a system to keep the Autocycle prototype level before it had gotten up to speed and was able to exert control authority via steering torque.
 To resolve this, a set of deployable training wheels was designed and christened the Zero Speed Stability system (ZSS).